CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

   establish some additional authorization.
 * Any other error (4xx and 5xx) are typically unrecoverable errors.

-In the third case, the 302 response SHOULD take the SmartPledge operator to the given URL in an interactive browser.
+In the third case, the 302 response SHOULD take the smarkaklink operator to the given URL in an interactive browser.
 The operator SHOULD be given access to their normal set of cookies and third-party logins such that they can use appropriate third party (Google, Facebook, Github, Live.com, etc.) logins to help validate the operator as a real person, and not a malware.
 Such logins are optional, and it is a manufacturer choice as to what